StardustLID/TEMG4952A-TEAM-5/ProjectMethodology.md

 # TEMG4952A - Team 5 Project Methodology

-This markdown records the methodology used in this project, including Crunchbase CSV treatment, justification to preprocessing techniques and ML models used, and analysis of the business insights to UBS.
+This markdown records the methodology used in this project, including Crunchbase CSV treatment, data preprocessing and model training, and analysis of the business insights to UBS.

 ## Crunchbase CSV Treatment